qwriter/dwave-networkx/docs/reference/drawing.rst

 Example
 ~~~~~~~

-This example uses the :func:`.draw_zephyr_embedding` function to show the positions
+In this example, the :func:`.draw_zephyr_embedding` function shows the positions
-of a five-node clique on a small Zephyr graph.
+of the nodes of a five-node clique on a small :term:`Zephyr` graph.

 .. code-block:: python